Dash-Industry-Forum/Events/event.bs.md

 - <var>duration</var> = <dfn>timed metadata sample duration</dfn>/<var>timescale</var>
 - <var>message_data</var> = <dfn>timed metadata sample data in mdat</dfn>

-Note: The timed metadata track currently doesn't include any signaling for its dispatch mode.
-DASH-IF will request MPEG to add a signaling for this parameter and will update this spec accordingly.

 # Events and timed metadata sample dispatch timing modes # {#event-metadata-dispatch}

 Figure 5 shows two possible dispatch timing models for DASH events and timed metadata samples.